 Issues relating to the Lifetime Allowance

 The danger for anyone in the above situation is that they might feel forced to leave their pension in the UK, in Sterling, and accept the inherent currency risk that this creates.
 Transferring to a SIPP would be a possible solution.
-However, this can cause other concerns, in that the individual will not escape the Lifetime Allowance(LTA) tax charge if either the fund is in excess of £1m or grows to that value in the future.
+However, this can cause other concerns, in that the individual will not escape the Lifetime Allowance(LTA) tax charge if either the fund is more than £1,073,100 or grows to that value in the future.
 To make matters worse, there is the possibility that the UK government may decide to reduce the level at which the LTA is payable even lower.
-They unfortunately have a track record on this issue, as the LTA has gradually been eaten away from a high of £1.8m to the present level.
+They, unfortunately, have a track record on this issue, as the LTA has gradually been eaten away from a high of £1.8m to the present level.

 Brexit and the value of Sterling

 It is difficult to know what will happen to Sterling now that Article 50 has been triggered and Brexit negotiations are about to start.
 The markets appear to have factored in a weak pound at the moment.
-It is likely that the future direction of Sterling will be linked to the outcome of Brexit and the reaction of the UK economy to it.
+The future direction of Sterling will likely be linked to the outcome of Brexit and the reaction of the UK economy to it.
 Most retirees prefer to receive benefits in the currency they use from day to day.
-The choice of currency is therefore as important an investment decision as asset allocation.
+The choice of currency is, therefore, as important an investment decision as asset allocation.

 The Overseas Transfer Charge and the 5-year rule